Fuzail-khan/Sandwich-Club/README.md

 done using libraries, writing the JSON parsing for  this project will help you to better understand how it is processed.

-## What Will I Learn?
-Through this project, you will:
-- Learn how to submit projects for review
-- Practice JSON parsing to a model object
-- Design an activity layout
-- Populate all fields in the layout accordingly

 ## How Do I Complete this Project?
 Download the [Sandwich Club app starter code.](https://github.com/udacity/sandwich-club-starter-code)